P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 ## Configuring the WebApplication

-The `WebApplication` object that we mentioned earlier represents our "Application" that we want to create and configure to suite our needs.
+The `WebApplication` object that we mentioned earlier represents our "Application"/"server"/"web service" that we want to create and configure to suite our needs.

 First We user the `CreateBuilder()` Method inside `WebApplication` class to get a `WebApplicationBuilder` object.